 Janhunen has made his name researching the endangered languages of Siberia and the ancient distribution of languages of Eurasia.

 In addition to his home university, Janhunen has studied and done research in Japan, Hungary and Russia.
 Nowadays his work focuses not just on Siberia, but also Mongolia, Tibet and Mongolia.
 At the moment the most important of these projects is on a politically sensitive region, the borders of China and Tibet.
-The University of Helsinki’s Amdo Qinghai project seeks to detail the shifts in the border provinces’ populations, languages and cultures in a changing China.
+The University of Helsinki’s Amdo Qinghai project seeks to detail the shifts in the populations, languages and cultures of these border provinces in a changing China.

 A nice small space